pbierkortte/AI-Prompt-Toolkit/tools/job_interview_follow_up_email.md

 - Use a clear, specific format like "Thank you for the [Position] interview on [Date]".

 **Salutation:**
+- Begin with "Hello" to create a warm, approachable tone.
 - Address the interviewer by name, using the appropriate title unless invited to use first names.

 **Opening Paragraph:**